zulip/zulip/help/configure-who-can-invite-to-channels.md

-# Restrict stream membership management
+# Restrict channel membership management

 {!admin-only.md!}

-By default, anyone other than guests can add other users to streams.
+By default, anyone other than guests can add other users to channels.
 However, you can restrict the ability to do so to specific [roles](/help/roles-and-permissions).
-You can also can configure who can remove other users from a public stream.
-For private streams, administrators must be subscribed to the stream to configure these settings.
+You can also can configure who can remove other users from a public channel.
+For private channels, administrators must be subscribed to the channel to configure these settings.

 ## Configure who can add users